 - Organic dark chocolate bar with a note about the benefits of chocolate

-- Homemade fruit preserves loaded with antioxidants, not sugar
+- Homemade fruit preserves loaded with antioxidants, instead of sugar

 - Homemade dehydrated apple chips with cinnamon as a healthy snack